filamerce/filament-translatable/README.md

 ### Enable or disable flags in locale labels

-You can enable or disable flags in locale labels using (disabled by default):
+You can enable or disable flags in locale labels (disabled by default):

 ```php
 FilamentTranslatablePlugin::make()